Local

 Detroit is only about an hour away.
 Chicago is about 4-5 hours and easily reached by train.

-Be sure to plan extra time in Washington, D.C. when you go for the mid-year FLTA conference.
+Washington, D.C. is also a great idea for a trip!
 The Smithsonian museums, the monuments, the national zoo, and the government buildings offer days of fun.